 To understand the signal processing concepts of mixed-signal systems.
 The ability to use this knowledge to design mixed-signal processing systems on system level.

-The slides are published one day before the corresponding lecture takes place.
-For the slides, the additional material, and the Matlab code you need a password, which you will get during the lecture and per e-mail.
+The slides are published at least one day before the corresponding lecture takes place.
+For the slides, the additional material, and the Matlab code please go to the MSP-Moodle website.

 The course is a lecture with integrated problem classes.
 To pass the course you have to earn a minimum of 50 points.
 For solving the homework assignment you can earn up to 50 points.
 For the written exam you can also get up to 50 points.
 Accordingly, you can achieve 100 points.
 Your achieved points corresponds to the following grades:

 The slides and are as self-explanatory as possible.
 There is no need to read the books.

 - Discrete-Time Signal Processing, Alan V. Oppenheim, Ronald W. Schafer, John R. Buck, Prentice Hall

 - Einführung in die Systemtheorie, Bernd Girod, Rudolf Rabenstein, Alexander Stenger, Teubner